Table 6.48 — EEs for EAs whose label begins with M

 MINEFIELD <MINEFIELD>.
 80

-MINESWEPT_CHANNEL Mineswept <MARINE_CHANNEL>.
+MINESWEPT_CHANNEL Mineswept <WATER_CHANNEL>.
 81

 MINOR_NAVY_OPERATING Minor navy operating.
 82